 - 2.1.
 The full business case has been completed and reviewed by DfT Rail and the BLTB independent assessors, confirming the scheme represents good value for money in both a low and high forecast patronage scenario.
 Financial approval for the scheme was granted by the BLTB in November 2014. - 2.2.
 Planning permission for the station, multi-modal interchange, car park and access road was granted by Reading Borough Council in April 2015 and West Berkshire Council in May 2015. - 2.3.
-The outline design of both the station and interchange allowed for a phased approach to delivery to ensure the passenger facilities can be enhanced to meet increasing demand over time, however due to the significant increase in proposed development in the area a review of the scheme plans and costings is currently being undertaken to ensure the station has adequate facilities to cater for the increased levels of usage.
-It is anticipated that this will result in the need to increase the specification of the station to a Category C (from F) which will require enhanced passenger facilities.
-Therefore, subject to a further review of the VFM conclusions of the business case it is anticipated that an application for additional funding will be submitted to a future meeting of the BLTB to support the improvement in specification to the station category. - 2.4.
 Design work for the scheme is being undertaken in partnership with Network Rail and FGW to ensure compliance with the latest railway standards.
-Discussions are on-going to identify any opportunities to align implementation with other major upgrade works on the railway and to agree the best approach to implementation of the station. - 2.5.
+An updated scheme programme has been agreed between all parties for the scheme to be delivered by December 2018.
+Discussions are on-going to identify any opportunities to align implementation of the station with other major upgrade works on the railway. - 2.4.
+A review of the forecast passenger demand has been undertaken in light of the significant increase in proposed residential, commercial and leisure development in close proximity to the location of the station, including the possible development of an international conference centre.
+This review has resulted in a significant increase in the forecast passenger demand for the station in comparison to the calculations undertaken in 2013, resulting in the need to increase the specification of the station to a Category C station.
+The implication from this change in specification is the need to provide additional passenger facilities, such as further waiting shelters and ticketing facilities, to ensure the station has adequate facilities to cater for the revised anticipated level of usage. - 2.5.
 Confirmation that electrification of the line from Southcote Junction to Basingstoke is scheduled to be complete by December 2018 was included within the Great Western franchise direct award.
 However the published Hendy Review recommends delaying electrification to an unspecified date between 2019 2024.
 The BLTB has agreed to proceed with the previously agreed timescales for the project. - 2.6.
-Liaison with nearby landowners is on-going to ensure coordination with the wider development plans for the area, including the mixed-use Green Park Village development. - 2.7.
+Liaison with nearby landowners is on-going to ensure coordination with the wider development plans for the area, including the mixed-use GreenPark Village development. - 2.7.
 Scheme development is being undertaken in line with Network Rail's GRIP process and to take account of the latest developments from related projects such as Reading Station Redevelopment, Great Western Mainline Electrification, Electric Spine, East-West Rail and Western Rail Access to Heathrow (WRATH).

 2.8.
-Engagement with Green Park and Madejski Stadium has been initiated and operational discussions will follow at the appropriate time to ensure maximum accessibility for the station and connectivity with other public transport services.
+Engagement with GreenPark and Madejski Stadium has been initiated and operational discussions will follow at the appropriate time to ensure maximum accessibility for the station and connectivity with other public transport services.

 3.1.
-The following table sets out the funding for the scheme:
+The following table sets out the funding for the scheme, however note that an application for additional funds has been submitted (as set out in para 2.4):

 Source of funding 2015/16 2016/17 2017/18 2018/19 2019/20 2020/21 Total

-Amount from LEP 00 000 000 00 000 000 00 400 000

-Local Growth - - £3,200,000 £3,200,000 - - £6,400,000
+Amount from LEP Local Growth £3,200,000 £3,200,000 £6,400,000

-Deal
+Deal , , , , , ,

 Local

 contributions

 from:

 - Section 106 £4,300,000 £4,300,000

-agreements 24,000,000 ٤٠٠,٥٥٥,٥٥٥
+agreements 24,500,000 ٤٠٠,٥٥٥,٥٥٥

 - Council Capital

-Programme - - - - -
+Programme - - - -

-- Other sources - - ı ı - - £1,000,000
+- Other sources - - - - - £1,000,000

 Total Scheme Cost £7,500,000 £3,200,000 £11,700,000